Glitchy-Amogus/Mega-Roles-Mod/README.md

 # 🚀 Mega Roles Mod

 A custom mod for **Among Us** that introduces unique, game-changing roles.
-Crewmate and Neutral roles disguise themselves as Engineers, while Impostors retain their Impostor identity to keep everyone guessing!
+Crewmate and Neutral roles disguise themselves as Engineers, while Impostors retain their Impostor identity to keep original servers!

+**There are no releases for now because i took them down to fix some problems.
+Fixed version will come out as Beta 1.0**

 ---